 - Ultrasound biopsy: MRI imaging is used as you lie face down on an MRI table.
 This allows the technologist to locate the specific area of the breast tissue that needs to be biopsied.
 The procedure is typically used for abnormalities seen on an MRI, but not felt by breast self-exam or clinical examination.
 These abnormalities cannot be seen with mammogram or ultrasound.

 - Needle aspiration: A needle aspiration may be used when you have a cyst, which can be large and uncomfortable.
-A needle draws out, or aspirates, the fluid so you'll be comfortable again.
+A needle draws out, or aspirates, the fluid.
 The fluid may be sent to a lab for further review.
 If cancer is suspected, a biopsy may be required.

 HonorHealth's breast MRI system balances image quality, diagnostic accuracy and patient comfort.

 - Is used in special cases.
 It's not a routine procedure for breast cancer screening.

 - Is used to support the findings of a biopsy or workup.

 - Captures many cross-sectional images of the breast.
 A computer will compile these scans into 2-D and 3-D images.